 My love of Persian cats came about many years ago when I saw a Persian cat at a cat show.
 I fell in love with their personality and beauty and decided that some day I would have a Persian cat of my own.
 Well, many years later that dream finally came true, photos of our Cats.

 John and I share our home in Pleasantville, Ohio (United States) with Bandy (Pembroke Welsh Corgi) and our Persian cats.
-We also have several outside animals consisting of: chickens, a male peacock (Henry), an Arabian horse (Monte), an Appaloosa horse (Mac), and several barn cats (unnamed, but spay/neutered).
+We also have several outside animals consisting of: chickens, a male peacock (Henry), an Arabian horse (Monte), an Appaloosa horse (Mac), two Mini-Donkeys, and several barn cats (unnamed, but spay/neutered).

 I have been very fortunate to have had the guidance of several people who have provided me with an enormous amount of information, but more importantly, their time.
 A big thanks to Laura Thomas of Purrinlot Persians, Elaine Crews of Fleurelaine Persians, Janet and Carissa of Cacao Cattery, Donna Waskiewicz of Posh Persian, Pam Rutan of Top Shelf Persians, and CFA Judge Pam Bassett of PaJeans!
 All of these ladies are the greatest and without whom I would have been lost.